 Yes.
 When teeth are missing, adjacent teeth will drift into the empty space.
-This will cause a functional, esthetic or periodontal problem.
+This will cause a functional, esthetic, or periodontal problem.
 Orthodontic treatment will correct and prevent these problems from happening and will also provide proper alignment for your dentist to replace the missing teeth.

 Questions About The Treatment

-Phase I/Interceptive is only recommended if there is a definite need so it is best not to wait.
-If your child needs Phase I treatment this usually means that he has a difficult problem that requires attention now.
-If no orthodontic action is taken, treatment options become limited, more difficult, and the long term stability may be compromised.
+Phase I/Interceptive is only recommended if there is a definite need, so it is best not to wait.
+If your child needs Phase I treatment, this usually means that there is a difficult problem that requires attention now.
+If no orthodontic action is taken, treatment options become limited, more difficult, and the long-term stability may be compromised.

 Most patients are treated without extracting teeth (non-extraction).
-However, removing (extracting) teeth is sometimes necessary when there is simply not enough space to align the teeth properly or teeth are so far forward that they cause the lips to protrude.
+However, removing (extracting) teeth is sometimes necessary when there is simply not enough space to align the teeth properly, or when teeth are so far forward that they cause the lips to protrude.

 When orthodontic treatment is implemented at the proper time, treatment is often less costly than the dental care required to treat the more serious problems that can develop years later.
-Orthodontic fees have not increased as fast as many other consumer products.
-Financing is usually available and our office offers many payment programs that will meet your needs.
+Orthodontic fees have not increased as quickly as many other consumer products.
+Financing is usually available, and our office offers many payment programs that will meet your needs.
 In addition, many insurance plans now include orthodontics.

 While many dental insurance plans now include orthodontic benefits for just a few dollars a month, our office will make every effort to provide you with the finest orthodontic care and the most convenient financial options.
 To accomplish this, we work hand in hand with you to maximize your insurance reimbursement for covered procedures.
 If you have any problems or questions, please contact our staff at any time during regular business hours.
-They are well informed and up-to-date.
+They are well-informed and up-to-date.
 They can be reached by phone at (407) 658-0280.
 Please bring your insurance information with you to the consultation so that we can expedite reimbursement.